shriyanyamali/Lextract/README.md

 ## Usage Example

 This code was used in order to create the database for [JurisMercatus](https://jurismercatus.vercel.app/).
 JurisMercatus is a market definition database aggregated from the European Commission's merger and antitrust case decisions.
-It brings all the definitions together natural language searches.
+It brings all the definitions together and allows for natural language searches.

 ## License